imabulhasan99/bank-ticket/README.md

     <li>name: (Required) The name of the user.
 It must be a string with a maximum length of 255 characters.</li>
     <li>email: (Required) The email address of the user.
 It must be a valid email format and unique in the users table, with a maximum length of 255 characters.</li>
     <li>password: (Required) The password of the user.
 It must be a string with a minimum length of 3 characters.</li>
-    <li>branch_id: (Required) The ID of the branch the user belongs to.
+    <li>branch_id: (optional) The ID of the branch the user belongs to.
 It must be an integer with a minimum value of 1.</li>
     <li>mobile: (Optional) The mobile number of the user.
 It must be an integer.</li>
 </ul>
 <h4>Example Request:</h4>